 Samuel Adams became better known over the next few years.
 One of the most important points was during the Boston Massacre of 1790.
 Samuel Adams realized that the colonists could not win against the British Army.
 Even though he was very angry that six Americans had been killed, he convinced the governor of Massachusetts to remove the troops from Boston for a while to prevent more fighting.
 Doing this gave him even more respect from both sides.

 Samuel Adams went to the First Continental Congress as the delegate from Boston.
 Samuel Adams also went to the Second Continental Congress as well, where he argued for independence from Great Britain.
 He was one of the signers of the Declaration of Independence.

 During the Revolutionary War, he urged Americans to fight for their independence from the British.

-At the Constitutional Convention, he signed the new Constitution, but only he was sure that a Bill of Rights would follow afterwards.
+At the Constitutional Convention, he signed the new Constitution, but only he was sure that a Bill of Rights would follow afterward.
 Samuel Adams served in the Continental Congress until his attempt to retire in 1781.
-He was then elected him to the state senate and afterwards to the office of lieutenant governor.
+He was then elected him to the state senate and afterward to the office of lieutenant governor.
 After Governor John Hancock passed away in 1794, Samuel Adams became Governor until he retired once more in 1797.
 The next six years of his life were very quiet.
 He passed away at the age of 82 in 1803.

 Facts about Samuel Adams

-• Samuel Adams was born in the same area as John Adams and John Hancock.
+•Samuel Adams was born in the same area as John Adams and John Hancock.

-• At the age of 42, he did not have enough money to support his family.
+•At the age of 42, he did not have enough money to support his family.
 Thankfully friends and neighbors helped him.

-• Samuel Adams had 6 children, but only two of them lived to adulthood.
+•Samuel Adams had 6 children, but only two of them lived to adulthood.